 \section{Unityped cwfs}

 As we explained in the introduction, a key feature of the notion of cwf is that it can be presented as a generalized algebraic theory.
 As a consequence it can be seen both as a notion of model and as an (idealized) language for dependent type theory.
-It is therefore a suitable intermediary between traditional formal systems for dependent type theory and categorical notions of model.
+It is therefore a suitable intermediary between traditional formal systems for dependent type theory and categorical notions of models.
 This paper is based on the observation that restricted classes of cwfs can play a similar role for untyped and simply typed systems.

-In this section we will look at cwfs with only one type and claim that they provide a similar role for untyped systems as cwfs do for dependently typed systems.
+In this section we will look at cwfs with only one type and claim that they play a similar role for untyped systems as cwfs do for dependently typed systems.